yasl-lang/docs/expressions/operators.md

 * **&&** logical and
 * **!** logical negation

 All logical operators can be used with any value, treating all falsey values as false and all truthy values as true.
-Logical and and logical or short circuit, and return either the left or right operand depending on [[truthiness|Truthiness]].
+Logical and and logical or short circuit, and return either the left or right operand depending on [Truthiness](/docs/control-flow/truthiness).

 ## Length Operator
-The length operator **@** is defined for _str_ (returning the length), _list_ (returning the length) and _table_ (returning the number of elements).
+The length operator **len** is defined for _str_ (returning the length), _list_ (returning the length) and _table_ (returning the number of elements).

 ## Concatenation Operator
 The concatenation operator **~** is defined for _str_ operands, returning the result of concatenating the two strings, and _list_ operands, returning the result of concatenating the two lists.